What Does it Take to Be a Licensing Examiner or Inspector?

 - Confer with or interview officials, technical or professional specialists, or applicants to obtain information or to clarify facts relevant to licensing decisions.

 - Evaluate applications, records, or documents to gather information about eligibility or liability issues.

 - Score tests and observe equipment operation and control to rate ability of applicants.

 - Prepare reports of activities, evaluations, recommendations, or decisions.

 - Prepare correspondence to inform concerned parties of licensing decisions or appeals processes.

-Below is a list of the skills most Licensing Examiners and Inspectors say are important on the job.
+These are the skills Licensing Examiners and Inspectors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.